 LISTEN TO AUDIO OF THIS CONTENT

-Most bath salts contain some form of synthetic cathinone compound, such as MDPV (methylenedioxypyrovalerone), mephedrone, methylone and others.
+Most of them contain some form of synthetic cathinone compound, such as MDPV (methylenedioxypyrovalerone), mephedrone, methylone and others.
 Chemically, they are similar to amphetamines (such as methamphetamine) as well as to MDMA (ecstasy).

-The synthetic cathinones in bath salts can produce euphoria and increased sociability and sex drive.
+The synthetic cathinones in these drugs can produce euphoria and increased sociability and sex drive.
 Some users experience paranoia, agitation, and hallucinatory delirium, some display psychotic and violent behavior.

 - Synthetic cathinones (“bath salts”) have a strong potential for abuse and addiction

 They are typically take the form of a white or brown crystalline powder.
 Bath salts are typically taken orally, inhaled, or injected, with the worst outcomes being associated with snorting or needle injection.

 The hallucinatory effects often reported in users of bath salts are consistent with other drugs such as MDMA or LSD that raise levels of another neurotransmitter, serotonin.
 A recent analysis of the effects in rats of mephedrone and methylone showed that these drugs raised levels of serotonin in a manner similar to MDMA.

 Bath salts usage can cause severe and dangerous health effects.
 There are also reports of people becoming psychotic and violent.
 Although it is rare, there have been several cases where bath salts have been the direct cause of death.